 We are currently members of the following associations:

-Kait Feriante — Co-Founder & Executive Director
+Kait Feriante — Co-Founder & Director of Admissions & Outreach

 Kait is a certified Learning Behavior Specialist and Dyslexia Practitioner who is passionate about seeing ALL students, regardless of age, geographical location or socio-economic background learn how to read and write, equipping them to reach and show off their full potential.
 She has worked in a variety of public, charter, and private school settings for the past 10 years and has supported diverse learners ages 5-55 in their literacy and self-advocacy journeys.
 She is committed to using an individualized approach with every client, developing a solid understanding of target areas, setting measurable goals, and teaching self-monitoring strategies in order to close gaps, overcome obstacles, and master skills.
 She incorporates technology and best practice into every session, connecting students with a variety of support resources that enable them to reach their full potential.